 We are excited to announce a new phase in The Tower's redevelopment.
 The addition of a conservatory, to the bar, lavishing our diners with a stunning panoramic vista of Strathearn and the Ochil Hills beyond.

-In addition our Snowdrop apartment will gain a fabulous breakfast terrace.
+In addition our Snowdrop studio apartment will gain a fabulous breakfast terrace.

 * Drawings by Construct Architects of Crieff